IntellectualSites/documentation/plotsquared/commands.md

 ### SETHOME

+Set the plot home.

-Set the plot-home you're standing on.
-The plothome is the position where the player will teleport if he uses the `/plot home` or `/plot visit` command.
-With the argument `none` you reset the position.
+The plot home is the location where the player will teleport if he uses the `/plot home` or `/plot visit` command.
+With the argument `none` you reset the position to the default postion of this plot world.

+The first plot location argument is optional.
+Alternatively, it refers to the plot on which the user is currently located.

 **Usage:**
 `/plot [[world;]X;Z] set home [none]`